Gameplay GIF

 Play > Tweak > Repeat

-Once a level worked in theory, I added all the physics colliders, imported them to Unity and hooked them up with scripts.
+Once a level looked good and was readable from start to finish, I added the physics colliders, imported them to Unity and hooked them up with scripts.

 Gameplay vs rendered colliders in Unity